Coping With ‘Scanxiety’

 Have you ever felt anxious before a medical test or while waiting for the results?
 There is a term for this feeling — “scanxiety.”

-Cassandra Nieves, a licensed clinical social worker, leads a scanxiety support group for patients and caregivers impacted by cancer at Northwestern Medicine Living Well Cancer Resource Center.
+Cassandra Nieves, a licensed clinical social worker, leads a scanxiety support group for patients and caregivers impacted by cancer at Northwestern Medicine Living Well Cancer Resources.
 Nieves says that to help patients cope with scanxiety, it is important to understand why the anxiety is there in the first place.

 She says patients can experience anxiety before a medical test (such as a scan or MRI) for many reasons, but most often, the feelings are associated with anticipation of a diagnosis or detection of reoccurrence — things you can’t control.

 “Remember that these feelings are normal and to be kind to yourself during these difficult situations,” says Nieves.

 Symptoms of scanxiety can be physical, psychological or both.
 According to Nieves, some of the more common signs include:

 - Having a hard time sleeping or breathing

 - Decreased appetite

 To help you manage scanxiety, Nieves recommends these activities to help clear your thoughts and stay in the moment:

 - Sharing feelings with loved ones or a professional counselor